lenasterg/ls_gtrans_widget/readme.txt

-﻿=== Ls_Gtrans_Widget ===
+﻿=== Ls Gtrans Widget ===
 Contributors: lenasterg, NTS on cti.gr
-Donate link:
 Tags: google translate, widget
-Requires at least:3.6
+Requires at least: 3.6
 Tested up to: 4.2.2
 Stable tag: 1.0
 icense:  GNU General Public License 3.0 or newer (GPL) License URI: http://www.gnu.org/licenses/gpl.html

 Widget with selectbox to Google translation for the current page.
-Contains more than 25 European languages.
+The options are more than 25 European languages.

 == Description ==